jeffpar/pcjs.v1/devices/ti57/rom/README.md

 -----------------

-The [Patent ROM (Big-endian)](ti57patbe.bin) that Sean created, to help verify the correctness of his [Reordered ROM (Big-endian)](ti57be.bin), was generated from ROM object code listings in the following patents:
+The [Patent ROM (Big-endian)](ti57patbe.bin) that Sean created, to help verify the correctness of his [Original ROM (Big-endian)](ti57be.bin), was generated from ROM object code listings in the following patents:

 - [4,078,251](../patents/us4078251)
 - [4,079,459](../patents/us4079459)